contact

 • Recognition: identifying something from previous encounters.

-The Challenges of Traditional OCR
+The challenges of traditional OCR

 For a while, traditional OCR was all we had.
 So, organizations had to take a few shortcuts to make up for its limitations and get the work done.

 Traditional text OCR could handle the easy stuff – about 80 percent of document workflows.
-For the more complicated stuff (like scanning handwritten documents), humans had to intervene and perform manual data entry, which took time and effort.
+For the more complicated stuff (like scanning handwritten documents), humans had to intervene and perform manual data entry, which took a considerable amount of time and effort.
 While 20 percent of manual data entry is better than 100 percent, this two-tiered capture system – OCR versus humans – was burdensome and created three major challenges:

 • Accuracy: mistyping and exception handling.